carlynorama/USDHelloWorld/SETUP.md

 ### Check usdview

-If you tested the python above and you are still in the same session the below should launch `usdview` and display a Sphere in the render window.
+If following directly the REPL check in the same shell session the below should launch `usdview` and display a Sphere in the render window.  `usdview` takes one argument, a valid usd, usdc, usda or usdz file.

 `usdview HelloWorld.usda`